Your browser is not supported for this experience.We recommend using Chrome, Firefox, Edge, or Safari.

 The Pledge

-I pledge to uphold the Wyoming Cowboy Code of Ethics when recreating in the Wyoming winter.
+I pledge to uphold the Wyoming Cowboy Code of Ethics when recreating in Wyoming.
 I commit to the following:

-I will prepare for rapidly changing winter weather.
-I will wear proper gear, pack emergency supplies, share my plan with others, and carry extra food, water, layers, and a USFS trail map.
+I will prepare for rapidly changing summer weather.
+I will wear proper gear, pack emergency supplies, share my plan with others, and carry extra water, sun protection, layers, and a USFS trail map.

-I will practice Leave No Trace principles, such as packing out all trash, and using heaters and fires responsibly.
+I will practice Leave No Trace principles, including packing out all trash, respecting campsites, and using stoves and campfires responsibly.

-I will purchase required permits, pay day-use fees, maintain my equipment, check weather and avalanche conditions, and bring proper safety gear, including a beacon.
+I will purchase required permits, pay day‑use fees, maintain my equipment, check weather and fire restrictions, and bring appropriate safety gear.

-I will know my limits, understand my equipment, and avoid unnecessary risks that could strain search and rescue resources.
+I will know my limits, understand my equipment, manage heat and hydration, and avoid unnecessary risks that could strain search and rescue resources.

 I pledge to care for Albany County’s public lands every time I visit.
 A Cowboy always keeps their word.